webpack-contrib/image-minimizer-webpack-plugin/README.md

 Contain optimized list of images from other plugins.

 Note: contains only assets compressed by plugin.
-Note: Manifest will be contain list of optimized images only after `emit` event.
+Note: manifest will be contain list of optimized images only after `emit` event.

 **webpack.config.js**